Richard Brandes – Writer/Director, Mentor

 Film Connection Mentor

 What drew him to Film Connection was how we not only help aspiring writers improve their craft but then take it a step further by getting them in front of industry decision-makers.
-We place our externs into a real-world environment, working within professional production companies – as well as remotely – with guidance from a mentor.
+We place our film production and film editing externs into a real-world environment, working within professional production companies – as well as remotely – with guidance from a mentor.

 Our curriculum isn’t based on a theory of what you should know – it’s based on what you need to know.
 One-on-one experience with an industry insider is not something one can regularly find in a university classroom, full of other students.
 The connections you make on the set and in the field, not a classroom, are the ones that enable newcomers to start getting going in their careers in film and television.
 For us and the thousands of professionals who mentor with us, it just makes sense.